-- (a) maturity or other policy benefit payments due on specified dates are treated as claims payable on the due dates; - (b) death, surrender and other benefits without due dates are treated as claims payable, on the date of receipt of intimation of death of the assured or occurrence of contingency covered; - (c) benefits payable under investment-linked, contract include net cancellation of units and are recognised as surrender; and - (d) bonus on DPF policy upon its declaration. - (I) Insurance receivables
+- (i) maturity or other policy benefit payments due on specified dates are treated as claims payable on the due dates; - (ii) death, surrender and other benefits without due dates are treated as claims payable, on the date of receipt of intimation of death of the assured or occurrence of contingency covered; - (iii) benefits payable under investment-linked contract include net cancellation of units and are recognised as surrender; and - (iv) bonus on DPF policy upon its declaration.

+(I) Insurance receivables

-Insurance receivables are recognised when due and measured on initial recognition at the fair value of the consideration received or receivable.
+Insurance receivables are recognised when due and measured on initial recognition at fair value.
 Subsequent to initial recognition, insurance receivables are measured at amortised cost, using the effective yield method.